vikky-noelle/Documentation/linux/README.md

 ## Copying Files

-Copying files is fairly easy and can be done with the cp command, but the cp command can not copy directories, and if directories are to be copied use cp -R.
+Copying files is fairly easy and can be done with the cp command, but the cp command can not copy directories, and if directories are to be copied use `cp -R`.
 `Cp [source] [destination]`

 `cp example.txt ../folderOne`